-Welcome to Guidance and Counseling at Calhoun Primary School
+Welcome to Guidance and Counseling at Calhoun Primary SchooL

 Our program standards are provided by the American School Counseling Association (ASCA) Mindsets and Behaviors for College and Career Readiness.
 We deliver these standards through monthly classroom lessons, small group interventions, and brief individual interventions.
 Through this delivery model, we strive to provide students with the skills to be successful in school, college, and their chosen career.

 Although school counselors provide individual assistance for students, they do not provide therapeutic services.
 Students who are struggling with an issue that is impacting success at school may be seen for brief individual counseling.
 Counselors are available to consult with parents and provide referral information for therapeutic counseling if necessary.

-Program GoalsCounseling program goals are determined by our grant requirements (the federal Elementary and Secondary School Counseling Program grant), our school improvement plan, and student data.
+Counseling program goals are determined by our school improvement plan and student data.
 We review and revise our goals annually to best serve student and school needs.
 Our current goals may be summarized as the following:

-- To reduce the number of discipline referrals in the current school year and to reduce the number of students with multiple discipline referrals.
+To reduce the number of discipline referrals in the current school year and to reduce the number of students with multiple discipline referrals.

-- To increase the percentage of students meeting or exceeding their individual literacy goals.
+To increase the percentage of students meeting or exceeding their individual literacy goals.

-- To reduce the number of students with ten or more absences in the current school year.
+To reduce the number of students with ten or more absences in the current school year.